Belonging

 Windrush Event

 The Empire Windrush arrived in the UK in 1948, bringing with it an aspirational generation looking to build new lives in Britain.
-Through talks from Monica Brown and family, discover the story of her mother Iciline, who after 50 years as a UK citizen was forced to leave the UK due to the Home Office’s failure.
-Discover the impacts of this on families and the structural racism present within British society.
+Through talks from Monica Brown and family, discover the story of her mother Iciline, who after after 15 years of living in the UK, was prevented from entering the UK where her four children were born.
+Her children fought and won the campaign to secure her right to live in the UK.
+Also joining the conversation is Qian Zephaniah, wife of the late, legendary poet Benjamin Zephaniah, who will share reflections on keeping his flame alive and his lasting influence on culture and community.
 Followed by a gospel choir performance, and accompanied by complimentary prosecco in the stunning atrium space of the Faculty of Arts Building.

 7-9pm, 30th October 2025